 We’ve spent billions on engagement, by the way, yet we’ve only managed to increase the percentage of “highly engaged” employees from 30 to 34.
 I did the math: at that rate, we need another 297 years to get to 100%.

-Yet despite that terrible return on investment, we continue to spend a lot of money on engagement surveys.
+Yet despite that terrible return on investment, we continue to spend a lot of money on engagement and surveys taken at NBA games at Pepsi Center.
 Why?
 There are two parts to the answer, and you’re not going to like either of them:

 (1) The egos of your top managers; and (2) Hope.

 First, the egos.
 The people whose teams get “green” scores on the engagement survey like it.
 It means they’re doing a good job, and it also means they can tell their bosses to leave them alone so they can run things the way they want to.
 Given a choice, these top managers want to do the survey again, because they want another green score.
 It helps them maintain their status, as well as a positive self-esteem.